Thomas Blundeville: Historiography

 His expressed views on history are considered standard for Elizabethan England.
 The approach is causal, invoking the "meanes and instrumentes" of history, and mechanism in politics.
 Influentially, he compromised between "linear" (traditional Christian medieval) and "cyclic" (classical) overall views of the working-out of history, for a "spiral" model.
-For him, the providential is not incompatible with the moral order as it asserts itself in the details of exemplary political history, and he has been compared to Edmund Bolton in combining the medieval and humanist traditions.Irving Ribner, The English History Play in the Age of Shakespeare (2005), p.
-22. He commented that to be a good historiographer is a prerequisite for a counsellor, in his 1570 book on counsel.
+For him, the providential is not incompatible with the moral order as it asserts itself in the details of exemplary political history, and he has been compared to Edmund Bolton in combining the medieval and humanist traditions.
+He commented that to be a good historiographer is a prerequisite for a counsellor, in his 1570 book on counsel.